 Initially, talking to friends here in Germany did little to relieve my concerns.
 People who I consider very generous had no problem leaving no tip if they were didn't have much money.
 I heard the lame excuse of "being a student" more than once.
 Coming from my American perspective, how did they think this was acceptable?

-The truth is, tipping is expected in Germany (like much of Europe) but at a much lower rate than in North America.
+The truth is, tipping is expected in Germany (like much of Europe, except perhaps Italy) but at a much lower rate than in North America.
 This may be why service is so lackluster compared to American standards.
 Forgotten orders, snarky service and eye-rolling are not uncommon side dishes to go with your order.
 You may not be moved to tip, especially in Berlin, the sneer capital of service.

 Also consider that service may be included in your bill (marked as bedienung).
 Even the word for tip, Trinkgeld or “drinking money”, indicates it should be no more than small change.
 Here are some more essential dining-out vocabulary terms to help you enjoy a German restaurant.